ArchAssault-Project/archassault/newtoolsannounce.md

 * [thcsmartbrute](https://www.thc.org/thc-smartbrute/) - This tool finds undocumented and secret commands implemented in a smartcard.An instruction is divided into Class (CLA), Instruction-Number (INS) and the parameters or arguments P1, P2, P3.
 THC-SMARTBRUTE iterates through all the possible values of CLA and INS to find a valid combination.
 [Supported Devices](http://pcsclite.alioth.debian.org/ccid/supported.html)

+* [snapception-git](https://github.com/thebradbain/snapception) - A tool to intercept and decrypt all snapchats received over your network.
+Author: [@thebadbrain](https://twitter.com/thebradbain)

 **Thanks for the most recent requests!**